-Panamint (AGC–13) was laid down as SS Northern Light (MC hull 1354) on 1 September 1943 by the North Carolina Shipbuilding Co., Wilmington, N.C.; launched 9 November 1943; acquired by the Navy 29 February 1944; converted to a general communications vessel at the Todd-Hoboken Yard, Hoboken, N.J.; commissioned 14 October 1944, Capt.
+Northern Light was laid down on 1 September 1943 under a U.S. Maritime Commission contrract (MC Hull No. 1354) at Wilmington, N.C., by the North Carolina Shipbuilding Co.; launched on 9 November 1943; acquired by the Navy on 29 February 1944; renamed Panamint and converted to an amphibious force flagship (AGC-13) at the Todd-Hoboken Yard, Hoboken, N.J.; and commissioned on 14 October 1944, Capt.
 E. E. Woods in command.

 Following shakedown, Panamint got underway 22 November 1944 for Guadalcanal via Panama, Mare Island, and Pearl Harbor.
 On 1 March Panamint sailed for Cape Esperance, Guadalcanal in company with Transport Group ABLE to stage for the forthcoming Okinawa invasion.
 The group proceeded to Ulithi on the 15th, and on the 27th sailed for Okinawa.

 Panamint, part of the Northern Attack Force, served as flagship of Rear Admiral L. F. Reifsnider, Commander Amphibious Group 4.
 Going in under plane attacks, on 1 April the transports took station in approach formation.
 At 0800 the first assault wave passed the line of departure and landed forty minutes later.
 By 0930 all the assault battalions were ashore.
 Only sporadic opposition was encountered, and progress was so rapid that by 22 April all organized resistance in the northern two thirds of the island had ceased.